OreOliciouZ/MotD.md/Empyrion.md

 **For 10.00€ you can purchase:**

-* includes the perks & reward of Donator rank for 1 month (5€)
+* includes the perks & rewards of Donator rank

 * 1x NPC Core